How to Use MQL5 for Automated Trading on MetaTrader 5

 Setting Up Your MQL5 Development Environment

 Before you start coding, you need to get your tools ready.
-Here's how to do it step by step.
+Here's how.

 Step 1: Download MetaTrader 5